-- 1. If serviced by sewer or/and water provided: - A. Where public sewer is provided, 10,000 square feet and 75 feet of lot width is required. - B. Where public water is provided, 10,000 square feet and 75 feet of lot width is required. - C. Where both public water and public sewer are provided 7,500 square foot lot and 60 foot lot width. - 2.
-Duplexes shall require a minimum lot size of 25,000 square feet with a minimum lot width of 125 feet. - 3.
+- 1. If serviced by sewer or/and water provided: - A. Where public sewer is provided, 10,000 square feootet and 75 ffeetoot of lot width is required. - B. Where public water is provided, -10,000 square feeot and 75 feeot of lot width is required. - C. Where both public water and public sewer are provided 7,500 square foot lot and 60 foot lot width. - 2.
+Duplexes shall require a minimum lot size of 25,000 square feet with a minimum lot width of 125 feeoot lot width. - 3.
 Fifty (50) feet where front lot line is adjacent to a state trunk line and 35 feet where footage is on a paved county primary road.

-- 4. Setbacks from any existing residential parcels shall be: 50 feet for all buildings; 25 feet for driveways, entrances or exits; and 10 feet for parking areas. - 5.
-The ratio of length to width may be increased if approved by the Zoning Board of Appeals in accordance with Section 7.03, provided the Zoning Board of Appeals finds that topographic characteristics, unique natural features, or other similar physical limitation limits the reasonable use of the permitted length:width ratio. - 6.
+- 4. Setbacks from any exiting residential parcels shall be: 50 feet for all buildings; 25 feet for driveways, entrances or exits; and 10 feet for parking areas. - 5.
+The ratio of length to width may be increased if approved by the Zoning Board of Appeals in accordance with Section 7.3, provided the Zoning Board of Appeals finds that topographic characteristics, unique natural features, or other similar physical limitation limits the reasonable use of the permitted length: width ratio. - 6.
 All lots abutting any body of water shall maintain a minimum setback of fifty (50) feet, as measured from the edge of the ordinary high water mark (meaning the line between the uplands and bottomlands (bank), which is apparent by the configuration of the slopes, surface soil and/or the vegetation; or a level established by law).
-This minimum setback requirement may be reduced one foot for every one foot of vertical elevation of the bank, until a minimum setback of 30 feet is reached, as measured from the edge of the bank or bluff line, whichever is greater.
+This minimum setback requirement may be reduced one foot for every one foot of vertical elevation of the bank, until a minimum setback of 30 feet is reached, as measured from the edge of the bank or bluff line, whichever is greater. - 7.
+Minimum lot widths are measured at the front setback lines. - 8.
+In the R-1, R-2, LR and all platted residential areas only, one principal use (dwelling) shall be permitted per lot. - 9.1.
+A minimum four foot setback shall be maintained from all public utilities or municipal easements. - 10.1.
+Setback requirements, may be reduced by the Zoning Administrator to equal the average or the actual existing setbacks of those lots, which are located within 300 ft of, and are on the same side of the street as the lot in questions; provided that the front setback shall not be less than 10 feet, and side or rear setbacks are not less than 4 feet. - 11.1.
+Waterfront setback requirements may be reduced by the Zoning Administrator to equal the average (50% of the lots developed) or the actual existing setbacks of those lots, which are located within 300 ft. of, and are on the same side of the street as the lot in question, provided that at least a 25 feet setback is maintained.
+Only residences and the principal garage can be used in this calculation.
+In areas not so developed, the Zoning Administrator may reduce the setback to 25 feet on legal nonconforming lots provided said lot cannot normally accommodate any structure within the proposed setback requirements.